averbraeck/djutils/docs/djutils/index.md

 ## Dependencies

-DJUTILS is directly dependent on one package, which can have further dependencies:
+DJUTILS-BASE is directly dependent on the following packages, which can have further dependencies:

+* [slf4j](https://www.slf4j.org/) for providing an easy-to-use and fast logger facade.
-* [tinylog](https://tinylog.org/v1/) for providing an easy-to-use and fast logger.
+* [logback](https://logback.qos.ch/) for providing an easy-to-use and fast logger implementation.

 If the DJUTILS library is used as a part of a Maven project, all dependencies will be automatically resolved, and the programmer / user does not have to worry about finding the libraries.